 After I gather balsam boughs, I work with a section of bough about a foot long at a time and carefully inspect the needles and stems for any foreign material (an errant cobweb, leaves or other detritus from neighboring trees) and remove any yellowed or brown needles.
 Once I’ve thoroughly gone over this section of balsam fir, I take a small pair of garden snips (use whatever is comfortable in your hands-pruning clippers or small shears work fine too) and cut the needles and stems into a very clean (preferably sanitized) glass jar.
 You can keep the balsam in larger pieces as they go into the jar if you prefer but the more surface area you expose to the jojoba, the sooner the jojoba will take on that delicious balsam scent.
 I like snipping the needles in half parallel to the stem so that every needle is at least cut in half, and then cutting the balsam stems into small pieces.
 There are infinite proportions of balsam fir to jojoba that you could use but the simplest method is simply to fill the jar you’re using loosely with balsam fir (I don’t recommend packing the jar too tightly with needles/stems) and once filled, pour jojoba slowly into the jar, poking a clean knife or other object into the jar to remove any air pockets and ensure that the jojoba has dispersed throughout.
 Once the jojoba comes to the top of your jar, make sure the fir is submerged, and cover.
 You can keep this jar in a dark cupboard or anywhere out of bright sunlight while it infuses and when you think of it, give the jar a good shake (daily is ideal).

-How long you infuse your jojoba with balsam fir is completely up to you.
-The beauty of using jojoba in herbal infusions like this is that thanks to its shelf stability you don’t have to worry about your finished product going bad (provided you’re using dried material or material with low water content like balsam fir).
+How to make balsam fir oil is a simple process of infusing balsam fir into jojoba.
+The length of the infusion is up to you, and the beauty of using jojoba in herbal infusions like this is that thanks to its shelf stability, you don’t have to worry about your finished product going bad (provided you’re using dried material or material with low water content like balsam fir).
 If you want to speed the infusion process up you can add gentle heat without worrying that the heat will degrade the jojoba (another benefit of jojoba over other carrier oils that can degrade with added heat).
 I recommend infusing your jojoba for at least 4-6 weeks at room temperature, checking every few days to see how you like the scent.
 If you want to speed up the process you can put the balsam jojoba in the top of a double boiler at very low heat for a few hours, making sure it doesn’t ‘cook’ the needles and stems, or you can set the jar in a slow cooker filled with water that comes at least halfway up the outside of your jar on low heat to gently infuse.
 Again, the key is to check on your infusion to make sure it doesn’t get too hot and to stop the infusing when the jojoba has that delicious balsam scent.

-We hope this inspires some of you reading to try making your own balsam infused jojoba.
+We hope this inspires some of you reading to try making your own balsam-infused jojoba.
 If you make your own or try ours, we’d love to hear what you think!
-If you can’t find balsam, or don’t want to take the time to make an infusion we’re releasing limited runs of our own HobaCare Balsam Jojoba and HobaCare Balsam Salve.
-This batch is made from from winter-gathered Maine balsam fir.